 - Including three control strategies in the controller (peak shaving, market interaction, and cell balancing).
 Depending on the network, one or more of these strategies can be activated.

-Developing innovative business models needed for the large-scale roll-out of the controller at reduced cost
+- Developing innovative business models needed for the large-scale roll-out of the controller at reduced costs

 - Distributing the value amongst the different market players (producers, transporters, consumers of energy) by applying the control strategies in the controller